darkpursuer/BDAD-2017-Project/code/Readme.md

 - spark 1.6
 - Maven 3.5.2

-We use this configuration since Cloudera use Spark 1.6, so we have to set the other softwares to the compatitable versions.
+We use this configuration since Cloudera and Dumbo use Spark 1.6, so we have to set the other softwares to the compatitable versions.

 Now build the code using Maven.
 ```bash